FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargesubcategory.md

 This linkage to the parent ChargeType means that for every entry under ChargeType, there is a corresponding Charge Subcategory that further refines the nature of the charge.
 It's a nested level of detail that allows users to see not just what type of charge was incurred, but also how that charge interacts with their purchasing agreements and discounts.

-When "ChargeType" is classified as "Usage", the corresponding "Charge Subcategory" includes values such as "Commitment Used" and "Commitment Unused".
-These values specify if the usage is accounted for by pre-purchased commitments like Savings Plans and Reserved Instances, or if the usage has not benefited from these discounts.
+When Charge Type is "Usage", the Charge Subcategory specifies if the usage is accounted for by pre-purchased commitments or if the usage has not benefited from these discounts.

-When Charge Type is "Adjustment", the Charge Subcategory is "Adjustment Category" indicates what kind of after-the-fact adjustment the record represents.
+When Charge Type is "Adjustment", the Charge Subcategory indicates what kind of after-the-fact adjustment the record represents.
 Adjustment Category is commonly used to identify changes like credits and refunds.

+ChargeSubcategory MUST abide by the following requirements:

-- The ChargeSubCategory column MUST be present and MUST NOT be null or empty when ChargeType is "Adjustment".
+- The ChargeSubcategory MUST be present in the billing data.
-- ChargeSubCategory is of type String and MUST be one of the allowed values.
+- ChargeSubcategory is of type String and MUST be one of the allowed values.
+- ChargeSubcategory MUST NOT be null or empty when ChargeType is "Usage" and the charge is covered by a commitment.
+  - When a usage charge is covered by a commitment, ChargeSubcategory MUST be "Commitment Used".
+  - When a commitment is not used within the committed period, ChargeSubcategory MUST be "Commitment Unused" for the unused usage charge.
-- AdjustmentCategory MUST be null when ChargeType is not "Adjustment".
+- ChargeSubcategory MUST NOT be null or empty when ChargeType is "Adjustment".
-- This column is of type String and MUST be one of the allowed values.
-- When AdjustmentCategory is "Refund" or "Credit", the charge MUST be negative.
+  - When ChargeSubcategory is "Refund" or "Credit", the charge MUST be negative.
   - When an adjustment applies to a specific item, the corresponding FOCUS columns that identify that item MUST NOT be null and MUST match the applicable item details the adjustment pertains to.
+- ChargeSubcategory MUST be null when ChargeType is "Tax" or "Usage" and not covered by a commitment.

 ## Column ID